Kinchtiii/WoTech/README.md

 - Python
 - Github

-## Another list:
+## Individual tasks in repository:
-1. First
+1. Bank Deposit Challenge
-2. Second
-3. Third

 ## My favourite part of the code: